13lack13lood/AI-Music-Recommendations/README.md

 #### [Work In Progress]

 Currently a work in progress full-stack web application that uses a user's Spotify data to generate music recommendations using OpenAI's GPT 3.5 Turbo.
 The frontend is made with React and uses Tailwind for styling.
 The backend server is uses ExpressJS along with the OpenAI's JavaScript API.
+[Link to backend code](https://github.com/13lack13lood/AI-Music-Recommendations-Backend)

-### Technologies Used:
+### Technologies/Libraries/APIs Used:

+-   Node
 -   React
+-   Express
+-   Vite
-  - ExpressJS
+-   Tailwind
 -   OpenAI API
 -   Spotify REST API

 ### Current Features:

-  - Pulls user's top 50 tracks last month
-  - Pulls user's top 50 artists last month
+-   Pulls user's top 50 tracks or artists last month
-  - Generates music recommendations using OpenAI GPT 3.5 Turbo
+-   Generates music and artists recommendations based on either their top tracks or artists using OpenAI GPT 3.5 Turbo
 -   Adds those recommendations to the user's Spotify library as a playlist

 ![image](https://github.com/13lack13lood/AI-Music-Recommendations/assets/44007891/cf9fd46e-fb60-4a56-b19f-197ffa50a017)